whatyoubendoing/iphone-plz/README.md

 # iphone-plz

-A quick prototype to notify me when a iPhone 14 Pro becomes available.
-It [runs every hour during apples opening times (10am - 6pm)](/.github/workflows/schedule.yml) and sends a SMS when one becomes available.
+When the 14 pros came out they were pretty popylar.
+This was a quick prototype to notify me when an iPhone 14 Pro became available.
+It checks [every hour](/.github/workflows/schedule.yml#L5) during apples opening times (10am - 6pm) and sends a SMS if/when one is available.

 ### Technology
 - [TypeScript](https://www.typescriptlang.org/)